JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Create an auth guard
 - If a user that is not logged in is trying to access sites such as /profile, /library, /deleted, they should be redirected to the log in screen #DONE
+- Add a canLoad method for lazy loaded routes #DONE

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar